-We grant trade credit under normal payment terms, generally without collateral, to our customers, which include high credit quality electric power companies, governmental entities, general contractors and builders, owners and managers of commercial and industrial properties located in the United States.
+We grant trade credit under normal payment terms, generally without collateral, to our customers, which include high credit quality electric utilities, governmental entities, general contractors and builders, owners and managers of commercial and industrial properties located in the United States.
 Consequently, we are subject to potential credit risk related to changes in business and economic factors throughout the United States.
 However, we generally have certain statutory lien rights with respect to services provided.
 Under certain circumstances such as foreclosures or negotiated settlements, we may take title to the underlying assets in lieu of cash in settlement of receivables.
-As of March 31, 2013, one customer individually exceeded 10.0% of consolidated accounts receivable with approximately 14.8% of the total consolidated accounts receivable with approximately 13.1% of the total consolidated accounts receivable with approximately 13.1% of the total consolidated accounts receivable amount (excluding the impact of allowance for doubtful accounts).
+As of June 30, 2013, one customer individually exceeded 10.0% of consolidated accounts receivable with approximately 12.3% of the total consolidated accounts receivable amount (excluding the impact of allowance for doubtful accounts).
+As of June 30, 2012, one customer individually exceeded 10.0% of consolidated accounts receivable with approximately 14.8% of the total consolidated accounts receivable amount (excluding the impact of allowance for doubtful accounts).
 Management believes the terms and conditions in its contracts, billing and collection policies are adequate to minimize the potential credit risk.